DiyaMurali/soc-design-and-planning-nasscom-vsd/README.md

 # VSD - Digital VLSI SoC Design and Planning

-2 Week digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM
+2 Week digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM (Advanced Physical Design using OpenLANE/Sky130)